lugosieben/utools/README.md

 You can change the time and weather in the settings (`/utools config` or in ModMenu).
 Alternatively you can change the time with `/clienttime set day|noon|night|midnight` and reset with `/clienttime reset`.

+## Copy Screenshots

+When taking screenshots, the images will be automatically copied to the clipboard.

+#### Usage

+Toggleable in the settings

 # Translations

 `en_en` English: [@lugosieben](https://github.com/lugosieben) (Must be updated with any new feature!)